dd-se/movie-recommendation-api/README.md

 ## Queue Status
 The QueueStatus enum, defined in src/storage/db.py, represents the states of movie processing tasks in the MovieQueue table.
 It is used to manage the lifecycle of movie data updates and embeddings in the Movie Recommendation API.
 The enum values are:

-  - **refresh_data**: Indicates a movie's data needs to be refreshed from TMDB.
+  - **REFRESH_DATA**: Indicates a movie's data needs to be refreshed from TMDB.

-  - **preprocess_description**: Marks a movie for description preprocessing.
+  - **PREPROCESS_DESCRIPTION**: Marks a movie for description preprocessing.

-  - **create_embedding**: Signals that a preprocessed description is ready for vector embedding generation and storage in ChromaDB.
+  - **CREATE_EMBEDDING**: Signals that a preprocessed description is ready for vector embedding generation and storage in ChromaDB.

-  - **completed**: The movie's data processing (refresh, preprocessing, and embedding) is finished.
+  - **COMPLETED**: The movie's data processing (refresh, preprocessing, and embedding) is finished.

-  - **failed**: Processing failed after retries (max 3), with an error message stored in the queue.
+  - **FAILED**: Processing failed after retries (max 3), with an error message stored in the queue.

 ## Acknowledgments